thoughtspot/thoughtspot.github.io/_release/notes.md

 ## Supported Upgrade Paths

-If you are running one of the following versions, you can upgrade to the 5.1.1 release
+If you are running one of the following versions, you can upgrade to the 5.1.2 release
 directly:

-* 4.5.1.x to 5.1.1
+* 4.5.1.x to 5.1.2
-* 5.0.x to 5.1.1
+* 5.0.x to 5.1.2
-* 5.1 to 5.1.1
+* 5.1.x to 5.1.2

 (This includes any hotfixes or customer patches on these branches.)

 If you are running a different version, you must do a multiple pass upgrade.
-First, upgrade to one of the above versions, and then to the 5.1.1 release.
+First, upgrade to one of the above versions, and then to the 5.1.2 release.

+{: id="512-new"}
+## 5.1.2 New Features and Functionality

+### Data visualization color refinements

+Visualization colors have been refined to match ThoughtSpot's fresh, new look.
+You can still customize colors, and reset them to the default color palette later, if needed.

+{: id="512-fixed"}
+## 5.1.2 Fixed Issues

+Geo Bubble map labels can now be disabled or enabled through a data labels checkbox.

+Filter panel failure to open during formula creation has been fixed.

+Custom R analysis failure when run from Custom Analyze has been fixed.

+Microsoft Internet Explorer button display problem in Edit Group, Add a New Group, and Custom Analysis has been fixed.

+Tooltips in line, scatter, and radar charts have been improved to avoid tooltip display when far from a data point.

+Microsoft Internet Explorer problem with saving the name of an answer has been fixed.

+Previously, admin style and font customizations for tables and charts were off by default.
+They are now on by default.

+Search phrase autocomplete has been fixed to prevent unnecessary red highlighting of values.

+Geo Bubble and Geo Heatmap issue where chart displays momentarily and then disappears has been fixed.

+Zoom on Geo maps can now be done using a mouse scroll wheel.

 {: id="511-new"}
 ## 5.1.1 New Features and Functionality